gh-BumsooKim/Fuzzy-Theory/README.md

 ## Fuzzy c-Means Clustering

-Fuzzy c-Means Clustering is soft clustering in which the observation value for each cluster has a probability or probability(0~1) that is not a truth value(0 or 1).
+Fuzzy c-Means Clustering is soft clustering in which the observation value for each cluster has a possibility or probability(0~1) that is not a truth value(0 or 1).
 This is different from k-Means Clustering.

 ```matlab